duckietown/lib-dt-apriltags/README.md

 - the directory `dist/` is mounted as destination directory under `/out`;

 The building script from `assets/build.sh` will be executed inside the container.
 The build steps are:
-- copy source ode from `/source` to a temp location (inside the container)
+- copy source code from `/source` to a temp location (inside the container)
 - build apriltag library from submodule `apriltags/` (will produce a .so library file)
 - build python wheel (the .so library is embedded as `package_data`)
 - copy wheel file to `/out` (will pop up in `dist/` outside the container)